-I have been painting with watercolor since 1998.
+I have been painting with and teaching watercolor since 1998.

 My paintings cover a wide range of subjects including portraits ,seascapes, landscape, flowers, wildlife and townscapes.
 I do not feel inclined to specialise in any one category as any subject can make an interesting work of art.